Free Windows Software

 Didn't want (or need) another browser tool bar (or another browser)?
 Or goodness knows what other bloatware to clutter up your hard drive?
 My advice is to pay close attention not only to what the installer program is actually installing but also to which download button you click on the free download site.

-Many vendors of free and low-cost software have added other software to their installer programs - in addition to their own.
+Some vendors of free and low-cost software have added other software to their installer programs - in addition to their own.
 The installers will place other, unasked-for, unnecessary and generally unwanted software on your PC if you don't decline it.

 So it's wise to always watch what the installer is doing to note what is happening and what is being installed, especially before you click the OK, Continue, or NEXT button.